nghiadt22-pl/ocrlab/docs/progress_tracking.md

 - **TDD Compliance**: All new code will follow TDD principles with at least 80% test coverage
 - **Story Updates**: The story file will be updated as tasks are completed
 - **Backend Testing**: All backend code must be tested both locally and in the deployed environment before marking tasks as complete
+- **Frontend Testing**: All frontend components must be tested after implementation and before marking tasks as complete

 ## Next Steps